lozza/Harry-Potter-Sorcerers-Stone-Linux-AppImage/README.md

 ## Why this builder exists

-Harry Potter and the Sorcerer's Stone was made for Windows and never had an official Linux release.
+Harry Potter and the Sorcerer's Stone was made for a much older version of Windows and never had an official Linux release.
 Getting it running on Linux can mean piecing together Wine, graphics and sound fixes, a suitable resolution and a place for saves.
 This builder brings those steps together: give it one of the verified MagiPack ZIPs below and it makes a game AppImage for your own copy.
 You do not have to set up Bottles or system Wine yourself.

 ## The MagiPack ZIP required